 NexTraq Tip: Make sure a quality tire pressure gauge and tire tread gauge are onboard your fleet vehicles.
 Then, make it a policy to check tire inflation and condition on a regular basis.

 Battery and Cables

 Challenge: Cold weather and automotive batteries aren’t a good mix.
 When a battery is nearing the end of its service life, a cold snap is often what pushes it over the edge.
 As they age, the condition of battery cables can degrade as well.
 Left unchecked, the result is unexpected downtime, lost opportunities, and expensive emergency roadside service costs to get your vehicles back on the road.

 Solution: Since most modern automotive batteries are designed for up to five years of service, consider setting up a “Battery and Cables” service reminder to be sent to you three years after a new vehicle purchase or from the date of battery replacement.

 NexTraq Tip: To prepare for the unexpected make sure a quality set of jumper cables, along with clear instructions on how to use them, are onboard your vehicles.

 Windshield Washer Fluid

-Challenge: Salt, mud, and grime sprayed onto windshields from other cars on the road can quickly degrade visibility for your drivers.
+Challenge: Salt, mud, and grime sprayed onto windshields from other cars on the road can quickly degrade visibility for your drivers when winter driving.
 Windshield washer fluid is the best defense, yet it’s hard to keep a gallon onboard every vehicle in your fleet.